 Current research examines issues about autonomy of theories and models at different scales in both length and time.
 I'm focusing a lot on lessons to be learned from materials scientists and applied mathematicians; particularly, about how one determines macroscopic parameters for continuum theories using various upscaling and homogenization techniques related to the renormalization group.

-- "The devil in the details: Asymptotic reasoning in explanation, reduction, and emergence," RW Batterman, Oxford University Press
+- "The devil in the details: Asymptotic reasoning in explanation, reduction, and emergence," Robert W Batterman.
+Oxford University Press (2001)

-- "Critical phenomena and breaking drops: Infinite idealizations in physics," Robert W. Batterman, Studies in History and Philosophy of Modern Physics 36, 225 (2005)
+- "Critical phenomena and breaking drops: Infinite idealizations in physics," Robert W Batterman.
+Studies in history and philosophy of modern physics, 36, 225-244 (2005)

-- "Biology meets physics: Reductionism and multi-scale modeling of morphogenesis," Sara Green, Robert Batterman, Studies in History and Philosophy of Biological and Biomedical Sciences 61, 20e34 (2017)
+- "Biology meets physics: Reductionism and multi-scale modeling of morphogenesis," Sara Green, Robert Batterman.
+Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences, 61, Pergamon (2017)

 - "Biomedical Sciences," Sara Green, Robert Batterman.
 Studies in History and Philosophy of Biological and Biomedical Sciences, 61 (2017)